BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Refer back to written essay with taken notes and important reflections on the topic of animal behaviours in video games
 * Academic sources and pages can be found there, will be relinked and talked about in brief

+Previously I wrote an essay titled "How would Animal Behaviour translate into game formulas?", where I looked into numerous sources to talk about how animals can be utilised in video games and to what degree are they implemented to real world behaviours.
+The goal of this was to research into the topic to try and find that middle ground where the player can still become immersed into the animals behaviours and actions but don't take away from player actions/still allows the player to utilise them as game mechanics within the game itself.

+(Possible link to the essay/maybe explain the reading list in the essay)

 ### Documentation Sources
 > - Investigate relevant documentation, tutorials, or instructional videos that provide technical insights into your tasks.
 Summarise the content and its relevance to your project.
 > - Explain how this technical knowledge supports your project work and guides your decision-making process.

+This section would talk about the videos and documentation used within the project, these are helpful to me as these provide helpful insight into different features.

 https://www.youtube.com/watch?v=9JOstDKNHJg&t=120s

 https://www.youtube.com/watch?v=Ff67XtqgSxc

 ## Implementation